RobTillaart/Statistic/README.md

 - **pop_stdev()**        population stdev, returns NAN if count == zero.
 - **unbiased_stdev()**   returns NAN if count == zero.

+Deprecated methods:

+- **Statistic(bool)** Constructor previously used to enable/disable the standard deviation functions.
+This argument now has no effect.
+It is recommended to migrate your code to the default constructor (which now also implicitly calls `clear()`).
+- **void clear(bool)** resets all variables.
+The boolean argument is ignored.
+It is recommended to migrate your code to `clear()` (with no arguments).

 ## Operational